 The coefficients on greenhouse employment in columns 1 and 2 are very large (though statistically significant only at the 10% level).
-These results would suggest that 100 additional greenhouse employees in 2019 were associated with a 16% rise in COVID-19 cases or 367 new cases per 100,000 individuals in the monthly 2019 workforce.
+These results would suggest that 100 additional greenhouse employees in 2019 were associated with a 2.28% rise in COVID-19 cases within counties or 305 new cases per 100,000 individuals in the workforce.
 Risk of COVID-19 spread might be particularly high among greenhouse employees because work is performed indoors.
 However, one should take caution in interpreting coefficients causally, as employment in various fruits and vegetables may be correlated.
 Results are nevertheless suggestive of what fruits and vegetables might have been exposed to particularly high risk of COVID-related labor disruptions in 2020.

-It is notable that FLC employment, which is often used to mitigate the risk of farm labor shortages, was also associated with a statistically and economically significant increase in the incidence of COVID-19.
-Employment of 100 additional FLC workers in 2019 was associated with a 2.58% increase in COVID-19 cases within the county and 35.54 additional COVID-19 cases and 0.69 deaths per 100,000 in the 2019 monthly workforce.
+Coefficients on strawberry employment and other berries might not be statistically significant because there are relatively few counties where berries are grown.
+Citrus fruit was mostly harvested prior to April, so it would be unlikely to see a statistically significant relationship to COVID-19 incidence.
+Finally, some vegetables and melons are mechanically harvested and may require less physical interaction between workers compared to grapes and other non-citrus fruit.
+However, it is notable that FLC employment, which is often used to mitigate the risk of farm labor shortages, was associated with a statistically and economically significant increase in the incidence of COVID-19.
+Employment of 100 additional FLC workers in 2019 was associated with 2.58% more COVID-19 cases within counties and 31.16 additional COVID-19 cases and 0.51 deaths per 100,000 individuals in the workforce.

 I find no significant association between employment in more mechanized crops, including grains and oilseeds and other crops (mostly field crops), or animal and livestock and new COVID-19 cases or deaths.
-This suggests, not surprisingly, that crops with large seasonal work forces faced greatest risk COVID-related labor disruptions during labor-intensive months of the year.
+This is not surprising given the relatively small number of workers needed to harvest these crops.